jhelland/hush/README.md

 ---
 # TODO
 ### CURRENT BUGS
-- Somehow different styling is applied to info panel on each website.
-Ex: on twitter, form box thinks server is inactive.
-Might be issue with mustache template publisher-info.mst.
+- On Twitter, form box queries result in a server unresponsive message regardless of server state.
 - Sometimes extension button has to be clicked twice to actually load.
 Should be problem with how tab events are being handled in background.js.
 - Twitter sluggish af.
 Probably need to decrease number of queries.